 The Shuswap Emergency Program (SEP) was formed in 1999 with the amalgamation of three local authorities: the CSRD's Electoral Areas C, D, E and F, the City of Salmon Arm and the District of Sicamous.
-SEP provides emergency planning, mitigation, preparedness and recovery for the geographical area which generally encompasses the Shuswap region.
+SEP provides emergency planning, mitigation, preparedness and recovery for the geographical area which encompasses the Shuswap region.

 SEP covers approximately 6,500 square kilometres with an estimated permanent population of 35,000 residents, which routinely swells to over 100,000 during the summer tourist and cottage season.

-SEP is a well established, active program of well over 85 volunteers and 45 local authority staff who are all trained in emergency management.
+SEP is a well established, active program of volunteers and local authority staff who are all trained in emergency management.

 SEP provides response and recovery to major emergencies and is guided by eight response goals: